 Mix Types of Wood

-Most Scandinavian homes utilize lots of natural wood materials as seen in this living space from we_are_dackyl.
+Most Scandinavian homes utilize lots of natural wood materials as seen in this living space.
 While most homes will focus on lighter, washed-out woods, don't be afraid to play with different shades of wood, even white or gray painted surfaces.

 04 of 15

 You won't find colorful, oversized artwork in most Scandinavian homes, but that doesn't mean Scandi design is devoid of all art.
 This lovely living space features two simple pieces of wall art that feel purposeful and pair beautifully with the simple color palette in the rest of the room.Continue to 5 of 15 below.

 Nothing screams Scandinavian more than a perfectly lit room.
 This lovely room not only features a beautiful neutral palette we can't get enough of, but the multiple sources of lighting are also perfect for creating a soothing space no matter the time of day.

 06 of 15

 Though the Swedes are all about simplicity, rooms that feature greenery like this space are a great way to marry the minimalist look with a space that channels the outdoors.
 We love the various textures used in this living room that give it depth but don't feel cluttered or too busy.